-The issue of mental health and fashion is a tricky one.
+The issue of mental health & fashion is a tricky one.
 All too often we see brands trying to glamorise depression & mental illness with slogans such as “cute but psycho” or “Anxiety club”, these don’t help the stigma surrounding mental health.

 So how do we change this?

 As someone who had struggled with anxiety for over a decade it’s frustrating to see big corporations ‘cash in’ on the issue of mental health, but what about when it’s brands who are genuinely trying to start a constructive conversation through their designs?
 Are we lumping everyone in the same boat?
 Talking about mental health and bringing it into everyday conversations is only a good thing.
 For some, it’s designing cards with situations that make them anxious, or putting their feelings on a mug like Gemma Correll or even putting the reason for their anxiety on a t-shirt like Abandon Ship Apparel.
 These things don’t poke fun at mental health and they get people talking, so why when an indie brand makes a statement about mental health through fashion (or otherwise) are we so quick to get offended?

 There is so much stigma and ignorance surrounding mental health and a great way to combat this is to talk about it, not to be offended when you don’t know where they are coming from, especially when the designer suffers from mental health.
 Ask yourself why they are designing something with that message, if it’s a massive corporation then 99.9% of the time the designer will have been given a brief by management of what they want, but when it’s an independent brand?
 They pour their heart and soul into their designs, they use it as a platform to talk about issues that they, their relatives or their friends experience.

 Raising awareness, in my opinion, is never a bad thing.